 -Reno lacks some of the seedier aspects of Vegas street life.
 The homeless population is better served by the local authorities, and escort services don’t advertise so openly or aggressively.
 It’s just cleaner and less degenerate of an atmosphere.

 Please don’t interpret anything I say in this post as me being against Reno.
 I’m planning a trip through Reno right now hoping to stop there for a night and a day on my way from Colorado to California.
+(And you can bet I’ll be looking for the loosest slots in San Diego when I get to California, too.)

 What Is a Loose Slot?